ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 This whole song was quite the challenge to even finalise for everyone involved, being born out of another song that was cancelled last-minute, hence the production period of 2 December 2024 to 9 March 2025, finishing exactly 7 days before release.
 However, nothing here shows any corners being cut.
 This is one of the most melodic songs in our late stage, mixing hardcore techno, gabber, as well as hi-tech.

-With a map by ::tasuke912::{ user=2774767 }, [uone](https://osu.ppy.sh/users/532171910), and ::kei821::{ user=5846289 }, who were forced to complete it in a total of three days, it did not disappoint and made for an amazing experience overall.
+With a map by ::tasuke912::{ user=2774767 }, ::uone::{ user=532171910 }, and ::kei821::{ user=5846289 }, who were forced to complete it in a total of three days, it did not disappoint and made for an amazing experience overall.

 ### Grand Finals